MicroPeckerX CAN FD Application Development Library for Windows

 }

-・Use the MPXSetCANParam function to configure communication parameters correctly (baud rate, sample point, CAN FD mode, termination, etc.).
+MPXSetCANParam (baud rate, sample point, CAN FD mode, termination, etc.).- Start monitoring with

-・Make sure the communication conditions (baud rate, etc.) match the other CAN devices.
+MPXMonitorStart after parameter setup.- Confirm communication conditions (baud rate, etc.) match the peer CAN device.

-// Sample code: configuring CAN parameters and starting communication
+// Example: set CAN parameters and start communication

 StMPXCANParam param;